Virtua Fighter

 Name Command Description

-Jumping Knee Stamp (ジャンピングニースタンプ) Up P Jacky jumps towards the opponent, landing on them with a knee stomp.
-Also known as Jumping Knee Stomp[22].
+Jumping Knee Stamp (ジャンピングニースタンプ) Up P Jacky jumps towards the opponent, using one knee to strike them while using the other leg to balance himself.
+Also known as Jumping Knee Stomp[26].

 Move list (special moves)